-In this post we will learn about how to configure AWS Route53 hosted name via Cloudflare as a proxy.
+In this post you will learn about How to configure Cloudflare for AWS Route53 hosted name via Cloudflare as a proxy.

 What is Cloudflare : Cloudflare provides content delivery network services, DDoS mitigation, Internet security and distributed domain name server services.Cloudflare’s services sit between the visitor and the Cloudflare user’s hosting provider, acting as a reverse proxy for websites.
 Please check About Site to see how cloudflare used as a proxy for www.awsontop.com.
 They have different pricing models ranging from Free service with limited features to pay per service for all other available features.

 AWS Route53: Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
 It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating human readable names.